Anatomy of an Epidemic: Children

 Whitaker sees that children are vulnerable to being prescribed a lifetime of drugs.
 As the author says, a psychiatrist and parents may give a child a "cocktail" to force him or her to behave.
 Then when this child reaches the age of eighteen, Whitaker says the child often becomes a disabled adult.

 Review of data and statistics

 Whitaker spent a year and a half researching for this book, and maintains a website listing some relevant studies.

 Reception and media coverage

 Whitaker did interviews with Salon and The Boston Globe during the release of this book.
-He also did a book tour, and he spoke for an hour and a half on C-SPAN where there is an archived video.

 A review by sleep researcher Dennis Rosen for The Boston Globe concludes that "although extensively researched and drawing upon hundreds of sources, the gaps in his theory remain too large for him to succeed in making a convincing argument", and compares Whitaker to Thabo Mbeki and AIDS denialism.
 The book received positive reviews from New Scientist, The Record, Time magazine, and Salon.